-Doctoral students at USC may take one semester of approved health leave in which they are funded with a stipend at the same level as a 50% GA, regular health insurance premiums, and one unit of tuition, which will cover the student's necessary enrollment while on leave.
+Doctoral students at USC may take one semester of approved health leave in which they are funded with a stipend at the same level as a 50% GA, regular health insurance premiums, and one unit of tuition, which will cover the student's required enrollment in GRSC 803 while on leave.

+To begin the process of requesting an approved health leave, notify your advisor, as well as Sarah Holterman, Anne Marie Campian, and Taj Frazier.

+Then, make an appointment to speak with a Health Leave Coordinator.
+More information can be found here.

-To begin the process of requesting an approved health leave, please email Sarah Holterman with a cc to the following individuals: your advisor, Taj Frazier, Hector Amaya, and Anne Marie Campian.
-Sarah will then put you in touch with the campus health leave coordinator who will work with you on documentation and will also coordinate with the department regarding an academic plan.
+Your Health Leave Coordinator will work with you on documentation and will also coordinate with the department regarding an academic plan.

-Students on approved health leave must enroll in GRSC 803.

-Parental Leave for PhD Students
+Parental Leave